Oreoxmt/docs/functions-and-operators/string-functions.md

 +--------+
 ```

-To specify the different escape character, you can use `ESCAPE` clause.
+To specify a different escape character, you can use the `ESCAPE` clause:

 ```sql
 SELECT 'sushi_' LIKE 'sushi*_' ESCAPE '*' AS result;